koalalorenzo/blog/content/posts/202503-my-first-game-jam/index.md

 In January 2024 I started making small video games for pure fun.
 After some practice, playtesting with friends and new languages, I decided to test my skills and publish something.
-So I joined my first Game Jam and submitted my first game: Yak Shaving Space Delivery.
-Here are my thoughts about it.
+So I joined my first Game Jam and submitted my first game: **Yak Shaving Space Delivery**.
+Here are my thoughts and learnings about how it went so far!
+(Yes you can play the game too) :stuck_out_tongue_closed_eyes:

 <!--more-->